The average U.S. household (2.64 people) equipped with low-flow toilets saves 25 gallons of water per day, or more than 9,000 gallons per year.

 Sensing an opportunity, Gauley launched a new career testing and reporting on low-flow toilet performance.
 The firm Gauley founded more than 10 years ago — Veritec Consulting — has helped revolutionize the toilet industry.
 The toilets that enter the Veritec test lab all face the same technical challenge: They must prove how much human waste (simulated with extruded soybean paste) they can flush away cleanly.
 The threshold for acceptable performance under Veritec analysis is 250 grams of waste cleanly expelled in a single flush (almost twice the weight of an average “deposit”).

-Many toilets can successfully flush that amount and much more — the toilet models listed on the opposite page all flushed up to 1,000 grams of waste.
+Many toilets can successfully flush that amount and much more — the toilet listed below all flushed up to 1,000 grams of waste.
 But a surprising number of toilets currently on the market fall significantly below the 250 gram level.

 “The marketplace is really beginning to demand better performing toilets,” Gauley says.
 “For example, the U.S. EPA is currently initiating a water efficiency labeling program to parallel their popular Energy Star program that will require models to flush a minimum of 350 grams of waste.
 Right now, the best-performing 1.6 gallon toilets can eliminate 1,000 grams or more of waste cleanly in a single flush — far more than many of the older 3.5 gallon toilet models that flushed with more than twice the volume of water.”